emqx/cloud-docs/en_US/create/serverless.md

 ## Connect to Serverless Deployment Using MQTTX

-EMQX Cloud recommends using [MQTTX](https://mqttx.app) to test the connection to the deployment, but you can also use your preferred [SDK or other tools](../connect_to_deployments/overview.md) for connection.
+EMQX Platform recommends using [MQTTX](https://mqttx.app) to test the connection to the deployment, but you can also use your preferred [SDK or other tools](../connect_to_deployments/overview.md) for connection.
 Before connecting to the deployment using MQTTX, you first need to obtain the deployment connection address (Host) and port (Port) and user authentication information.

 1. Get the connection information.
 Click **Overview** on the left navigation menu to find the deployment connection address and port.